 This is very different than the GH released with a growing baby and teenagers, which is NOT stress-related.
 Or the growth hormone released with deep sleep.

-These are all positive, non-stress mediated growth hormone release.
+These are all positive, non-stress-mediated growth hormone releases.

 Additionally, other intermittent fasting promoters who fast for 18+ hours daily say it’s this increase in GH that’s causing the fat loss.